BindBC/bindbc-bgfx/README.md

 subConfiguration "bindbc-bgfx" "staticBC"
 ```

-If using static bindings, then you will need to add the filename your bgfx library to `libs`.
+If you're using static bindings, then you will need to add the filename your bgfx library to `libs`.

 Example __dub.json__
 ```json